Yufannnn/Night-Duty-Companion/docs/README.md

    ![Analysis Result](Result.jpg)

-   Note: Boarder's information is blurred for privacy.

 ### Step 5: Copying Generated Message

 1. You can directly copy the generated message by clicking the "Copy Generated Message" button.
 2. The message will be copied to your clipboard for easy pasting.

-### Step 6: Editing Text Sections

-1. All three text sections in NightDutyCompanion are editable.
-2. Feel free to make any necessary edits to the text as needed.
+3. The Generated Message sections in NightDutyCompanion is editable.
+Feel free to make any necessary edits to the text as needed.

-## Coming Soon...

-In future updates, the Absent Boarders section and Boarders on Leaves section will be implemented as a checkbox list.
-This enhancement will allow for easier selection of boarders' names when performing duties.
-Stay tuned for these improvements in upcoming versions of NightDutyCompanion.

-And more …
+### Step 6: Check the Absent Boarders and Boarders on Leave

+1. You use the two check box list on the right side of  the app to help you keep track of the boarders status.

+## More to Come..

+1. Auto Fix Corrupted XLS Files: NightDutyCompanion will introduce an automatic file format fixing feature.
+Instead of manually saving the downloaded XLS file as a CSV, the application will handle the conversion process internally, ensuring that any corrupted format issues are resolved seamlessly.
+2. UI Beautification: NightDutyCompanion will undergo a UI enhancement to improve the overall visual appeal and user experience.
+The updated user interface will be more intuitive, user-friendly, and aesthetically pleasing, making it even easier to navigate and use the application effectively.

 ## Disclaimer

 Please note that this project has not undergone rigorous testing and may contain potential bugs and feature flaws.
 If you encounter any issues or have suggestions for improvements, please kindly contact me or simply raise an issue in the IssueTracker of this Repo.
 Thank you for your understanding!

-Enjoy using NightDutyCompanion to streamline your night duty tasks!
+Enjoy!